From Benchmarks to Skills: Low-Rank Factors for LLM Evaluation: Proposal: Modeling Latent Skills

-We begin with the \textit{performance matrix} $\PerformanceMat$ (\S\ref{subsec:perfMatrix}), a $\textit{models}\times\textit{tasks}$ matrix that contains the scores of all tasks on all LLMs.
-We then use \textit{Principal Axis Factoring} (PAF; \citealp{harman1976modern}) (\S\ref{subsec:paf}), where each task (column) is treated as a variable and each model (row) as an observation.
-PAF takes the performance matrix $\PerformanceMat$ and extracts factors that account for \emph{shared} variance across tasks, while discarding task-specific noise.
-Focusing on shared variance, PAF yields three benefits: (i) the resulting factors \textbf{generalize} more reliably to unseen tasks because task-specific variance is removed; (ii) the solution is more \textbf{robust to outliers} as the variance that appears in only one task is treated as noise and cannot distort the factors; and (iii) the extracted factors are more \textbf{interpretable}, reflecting broad abilities rather than fragmented patterns. \footnote{At first glance Principal Component Analysis (PCA) seems equally suited for the task of deriving a low–dimensional representation, yet PCA optimizes a different objective: it selects orthogonal directions that maximize \emph{total} variance, indiscriminately mixing variance shared by several variables with variance unique to a single one.
-A high‑variance but essentially idiosyncratic feature can therefore dominate a principal component and mask the common structure we wish to uncover.
-PAF, that only models the covariance that variables share, is more suitable here.}

-Finally, we present how we name the extracted latent factors as skills, and conceptualize a more intuitive and interpretable {\em skill-based leaderboard} (\S\ref{subsec:comp2capab}).
+Our formal approach, in a nutshell, is as follows.
+We begin with a \textit{performance matrix} $\PerformanceMat$ (\S\ref{subsec:perfMatrix}): a $\textit{models}\times\textit{tasks}$ matrix that contains the scores of all tasks on all LLMs.
+We then use \textit{Principal Axis Factoring} (PAF; \citealp{harman1976modern}), treating each task (column) as a variable and each model (row) as an observation.
+PAF extracts factors accounting for \emph{shared} variance across tasks while discarding task-specific noise (\S\ref{subsec:paf}).
+PAF yields three benefits:\footnote{Alternative decompositions such as PCA \cite{bishop2006prml} were considered; PCA is the closest baseline for variance-based dimensionality reduction.
+However, while PCA also yields low‑dimensional representations, it maximizes the {\em total} variance, mixing {\em shared} and {\em unique} variation --- so a single high‑variance idiosyncratic feature can dominate.
+PAF instead models only shared variance across variables, making it more appropriate here.
+Our comparison in \S\ref{subsec:compPCA} confirms that PAF yields more stable and interpretable components.} (i)~the resulting factors \textbf{generalize} more reliably to unseen tasks, since task-specific variance is removed; (ii)~the solution is more \textbf{robust to outliers}, as variance unique to one task is treated as noise and cannot distort the factors; and (iii)~the extracted factors are more \textbf{interpretable}, reflecting broad abilities rather than fragmented patterns.
+Finally, we present how we name the extracted latent factors as skills, and conceptualize an intuitive, interpretable {\em skill-based leaderboard} (\S\ref{subsec:comp2capab}).